zihengCat/ml-face-recognition-system/README.md

 Please make sure your system requirements has no problem.
 Do as following.

-- Clone the source using `git clone`.
+- clone the source using `git clone`.
 - `cd` to project `app` directory
 - install all dependences using `pip3 install -r requirement.txt`
 - run `python3 app.py` to start the system